System Design Space

 Management and regulation of agency

-• Critical actions such as security work, production configurations, and migrations require a human in the loop and traceable approval.
+• Critical actions — security work, production configurations, migrations — require a human in the loop and traceable approval: here the cost of a mistake outweighs the gain in speed.

-• Agent metrics become part of the engineering platform and the management loop around it.
+• Agent metrics stop being a separate dashboard and become part of the engineering platform and the management loop around it.

 Related topic